PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

 1. In Google Cloud, go to **VPC Network → Routes → Effective Routes**.
     > :bulb: **Information** <br>
-    > This window shows the effective routes for a given VPC, including routes propagated by the VM-Series and Cloud Routers.
+    > This window shows the effective routes for a given VPC, including the propagated routeds. propagated by the VM-Series and Cloud Routers.
     <br>

 2. Set **VPC** to `vpc1` & **Region** to `us-west1` to view the effective routes for `us-east1` traffic.